spencerbertsch1/AI/Chess/report.md

 We can see that with Alpha Beta pruning, the number of nodes searched and the time taken to find the best move is significantly better than the Depth-limited minimax and the iterative deepening minimax.
 We can also see that using iterative deepening gives us different suggested best moves from Minimax as the search space is explored with differing max depths.
-Some strange behavior that I should note is that the Alpha Beta algorithm searches slightly more nodes instead of fewer nodes when move ordering is turned on.
-This is discussed later on in the **Alpha Beta Pruning** section.

 ### Depth-limited Minimax